 Data show that roughly one in six young people in the United States has obesity.
 High childhood obesity rates are a warning that our policies are failing our kids.
 A State of Childhood Obesity report lifts up solutions for helping all kids have a fair and just opportunity for a healthier life.

 Childhood obesity is one of the biggest threats to our nation’s health, economy and future.

-Across America, communities are helping to reverse the trend of childhood obesity through changes in public policy, community environments and industry practices that support healthy eating, physical activity, and healthier choices for kids and families.
-In alliance with a growing coalition of civic and business leaders, the Robert Wood Johnson Foundation is working to help advance these types of changes, so we can ensure all children are able to grow up at a healthy weight, and have a healthy start in life.
+Across America, leaders at all levels are making changes to community environments to make it easier for children and families to access affordable, healthy foods and places to be active.
+The Robert Wood Johnson Foundation is working to help advance these types of changes, so we can ensure all children are able to grow up at a healthy weight, and have a healthy start in life.